 Based on this post-click analysis via heatmap tool, you can optimize the Google Ads landing page and also find fraudulent traffic, locations, and devices.
 For example, if traffic from a specific location isn’t converting well (according to post-click analysis), you can block it.

-Similarly, you can use intent optimization tools like ClickGUARD to make sure you aren't paying for fraudulent clicks and that you’re getting quality traffic from your Google Ads.
+Similarly, you can use tools like ClickGUARD to make sure you aren’t paying for fraudulent clicks and that you’re getting quality traffic from your Google Ads.

 So, a heatmap tool will help you optimize the Google Ads landing page for searcher intent and it will also help you identify loopholes in the traffic you are receiving.